Top 10 Best Dressed Mobsters of All Time

 – Frank Costello #3

-He was influential in many decisions that changed history, and changed the way the Mafia evolved in the US.
-From a major gambling empire through to elections, he was one of the most powerful mob bosses to have lived.
+The Prime Minister of the Underworld, Frank Costello, had politicians, judges, policemen and mayors in his hand.
+He was influential in decisions that changed history and changed the way the Mafia evolved in the US — from a major gambling empire to controlling elections, he was one of the most powerful mob bosses who ever lived.

 – Charles Luciano #2

-As the boss of bosses Luciano had to be taken seriously, and he dressed to look the part.
-Heads would turn as he walked down the street, with some thinking he was an A-list Hollywood celebrity, not a crime boss.
-Lucky would sport the finest pin-stripe suits in his heyday, completed with panama hat.
+As the boss of bosses, Luciano had to be taken seriously, and he dressed to look the part.
+Heads would turn as he walked down the street, with some thinking he was an A-list Hollywood celebrity rather than a crime boss.
+Lucky would sport the finest pin-stripe suits in his heyday, completed with a Panama hat.
+He always made sure he looked dapper, and even in his ageing days in exile in Naples he still dressed with elegance.
+Read about Lucky Luciano’s net worth →

 – John Gotti #1

-Gotti wore suits that cost thousands of dollars, and he would finish off any look with his clean pressed suits, handkerchief in pocket, pinky ring, hair neatly swept back, and sometimes an expensive cashmere scarf.
+It’s his second nickname that earns him this top spot: the Dapper Don.
+Gotti wore hand-tailored Brioni suits that cost thousands of dollars each.
+He would finish any look with clean pressed suits, a handkerchief in the pocket, a pinky ring, hair neatly swept back and sometimes an expensive cashmere scarf.
+His annual clothing budget was estimated by FBI investigators at between $30,000 and $100,000 — expenditure that was itself used as evidence of unexplained wealth.